Strong regulatory graphs: Introduction

 The approach we take in this paper is motivated by the concept of controlling a network: choose a user intervention in the network (e.g., through fixing some variables to some constants), so that the model converges to a certain desired attractor.
-Network controllability has found interesting applications in biology, e.g. in drug repurposing \cite{10.1093/bib/bbab490, NetControlGenAlg}.
-Tracking the effect of the user interventions throughout the network is however difficult when the variables of the model are under conflicting influences, with some regulators pushing for their activation, while others for their inhibition.
+Network controllability has found interesting applications in biology, e.g., in drug repurposing \cite{10.1093/bib/bbab490, NetControlGenAlg}.
+However, tracking the effect of the user interventions throughout the network is difficult when the variables of the model are under conflicting influences, with some regulators pushing for their activation, while others for their inhibition.
+The computational complexity of this problem has been investigated in \cite{StructuralTargetControl2018, ControlRSystems2020}.
 We propose in this paper a notion of \emph{strong regulatory graphs} where the update of a node's status is determined to be active/inactive \emph{only if its predecessors concur in their influences}.
 Otherwise it is set to be \emph{ambiguous}, meaning that it could be both active and inactive, depending on the precise (numerical) setup of its predecessors and of their influences, which is in practice very difficult to determine.
 This leads to an intricate interplay between ambiguous, negative and positive influences in our framework.

-Interesting questions about the spread of ambiguity in the network can be asked, e.g. in terms of the existence of phenotype attractors.
+Interesting questions about the spread of ambiguity in the network can be asked, e.g., in terms of the existence of phenotype attractors.
 We introduce in this paper a simple mathematical formalization of the concept of \emph{strong regulation}.
 We discuss the phenotype attractor problem for strong regulatory graphs: whether attractors exist in which some of the variables are constant (they follow a given active/inactive phenotype), while the others can be arbitrary, even ambiguous.